On Top of the World (Imagine Dragons song): In media

 Imagine Dragons performed the song live on the Australian version of The X Factor in 2013.

-"On Top of the World" was licensed for inclusion on the soundtrack of EA Sports game FIFA 13.
+"On Top of the World" was licensed for inclusion on the soundtrack of EA Sports games FIFA 13 and FIFA 23.
 The band, longtime fans of the FIFA video game series, reacted positively to its inclusion in the game and stated that it would be "a lot of fun hearing the track play while we are doing bicycle kicks and screaming at the screen."
 It also served as the opening theme of the short-lived CBS comedy series Partners.
 "On Top of the World" was performed by the PS22 Chorus during Barack Obama's second United States presidential inauguration.
 It also featured in Konami video game Pro Evolution Soccer 2013 as well as being used in a Samsung Galaxy Note 8.0 advert.

 The song was featured prominently in the film The Incredible Burt Wonderstone several times.

 In 2013, a Philippine commercial of the Toyota Vios was used in this song.

 The song was featured in the British kids film All Stars.

 The song is featured in the Liv and Maddie episode "Twin-a-Rooney", performed by Dove Cameron in the title role of Liv Rooney.
 Dove Cameron's version appears on the compilation album Disney Channel Play It Loud.

 Hunter Hayes covered the song live on his US tour.

 The song was used by ESPN for their coverage of the NBA for the 2013–14 NBA season.

 The song was used during Cartoon Network's 2013 Hall of Game Awards.

 The song was used in trailers for the films The Croods (2013) and Island of Lemurs: Madagascar (2014).

 WPVI-TV in Philadelphia, Pennsylvania uses the song to promote their morning news, Action News Mornings.

 The song is used in the Coca-Cola promotional video "Moments of Happiness", shown exclusively at the World of Coca-Cola in Atlanta, Georgia.

 On November 9, 2014, Australian Furry YouTuber and singer, thatdancingdog, released a cover of the song featuring other guests from the Furry Down Under!
 (Note: Also known as FurDU.) convention in Surfers Paradise, Queensland, Australia.

 The song was featured in the soundtracks of Alpha and Omega 4: The Legend of the Saw Tooth Cave and The Angry Birds Movie.

 From 2013 to 2015, Vodafone Portugal and Vodafone Greece used the song in their ads for the Red phone plan.

 In November 2017, Ford used this song in their Black Friday year-end event sales commercial.